When more threads make things worse

 • If the version had changed, the transaction would abort and retry immediately

-This approach works fine under low contention.
-But a design change introduced a problem: new Kafka partitions were keyed differently from the database target table’s primary key.
+This approach works fine under low contention, but a design change introduced a problem: new Kafka partitions were keyed differently from the database target table’s primary key.

 Suddenly, multiple independent threads were consuming messages that targeted the same database records, causing a lot of contention and triggering repeated retries.